Daxz0/EZ-Template/ez-template-docs/faq.md

 ## Why is my program encountering "DATA ABORT EXCEPTION"

-This ooccurs most often due to either an issue with a improperly formatted SD, or a repeating user task with no delay.
+This ooccurs most often due to either an issue with a improperly formatted micro-sd card, or a repeating user task with no delay.
 Follow [this guide](https://ez-robotics.github.io/EZ-Template/tutorials/using_ez#micro-sd-card-support) for formatting your micro-sd card.

 ![Image](dataaborterrorexample.png)